aau-claaudia/hpc/docs/ucloud/expanded-application-guide.md

 If you need additional resources (GPU, VMs, larger quotas, or sensitive data access), you must apply for a project.

-Before applying for a project you must ensure that you understand the [classification level of your data](https://www.security.aau.dk/data-classification), and that you understand the [restrictions and limitations of the platform (T's & C's)](https://hpc.aau.dk/ucloud/terms-and-conditions/).
+Before applying for a project you must ensure that you understand the [classification level of your data](https://www.security.aau.dk/data-classification), and that you understand the [restrictions on and limitations of the platform (Terms and Conditions)](https://hpc.aau.dk/ucloud/terms-and-conditions/).

 !!! info "Data classifications 2 and 3"

-    * If you have data with classification 2 or above, you must follow the [Procedure for working with sensitive data on UCloud projects](https://hpc.aau.dk/ucloud/terms-and-conditions/#appendix)
+    * If you have data with classification 2 or above, you must follow the [Procedure for working with sensitive data on UCloud projects](https://hpc.aau.dk/ucloud/terms-and-conditions/#appendix).
-    * At AAU, if your project includes any data with classifications levels 2 or higher, you are required to have your research [registered for the inclusion of GDPR sensitive data with the Department of Grants and Contracts](https://aaudk.sharepoint.com/sites/persondata-ressourcer/SitePages/Registrations%20og%20reports%20(Online%20forms).aspx).
+    * At AAU, if your project includes any data with classification levels 2 or higher, you are required to have your research [registered for the inclusion of GDPR sensitive data with the Department of Grants and Contracts](https://aaudk.sharepoint.com/sites/persondata-ressourcer/SitePages/Registrations%20og%20reports%20(Online%20forms).aspx).
 Once registered you will be informed of the WorkZone case number that is allocated to your case before you will be permitted a project on UCloud.
     * Students are excluded from this registration process.

-### Step 1: Open the project application page
+### Step 1: Open the project application form

-Browse to [hpc.aau.dk](https://hpc.aau.dk), and scroll down to reveal the platform tabs.
+Browse to [hpc.aau.dk](https://hpc.aau.dk), scroll down to reveal the platform tabs, find the UCloud tab, and click on the link to the Application form.

 ![Project application entry point](/assets/img/UCloud/expanded-application-guide/ucloud-expanded-project-application-image-01.png){.standard_image_width}